-'I Speak To Everybody Who Is Even Remotely Like Me': Eminem on 'Revival'
+Eminem on 'Revival': 'I Speak To Everybody'

 Not really, because they know that dad is just dad. ...
 This is what happens: When I'm writing, sometimes an idea or a line will pop in my head, and I'll be like, "Yo, that thought is messed up."
 And I either laugh to myself or I say, "You know what?
 That might be just going too far."
 So, have I ever took it too far?
 I probably have, who knows.
 There's times where sometimes I don't think I took it far enough.
 Depends on what it is.

 I just got asked about, how come I took shots at pop singers in the beginning and I'm not doing it that much anymore?
-And my answer to that was, "Somebody's name hasn't really fell into the rhyme scheme."
+And my answer to that was, somebody's name hasn't really fell into the rhyme scheme.
 If somebody's name pops up in my head and it rhymes with exactly what I'm saying, that's kind of the art to it.
 As an artist I feel like I can't really just be one thing.
 I don't want to be one-dimensional because there's so many different angles that I feel like I could write from.

 You say in the song "Castle" that you're done, and we hope that's not true.
 How would you describe this point in your career?